-A cheat sheet and essential guide designed to assist in efficient privilege escalation techniques across various systems.
-Consider it a reference point.
+A cheat sheet to assist in efficient privilege escalation techniques across various systems.

 Linux